Brontez Purnell

-Brontez Purnell is an American writer, musician, dancer, and director based out of Oakland, California.
-He is the author of several books, including Since I Laid My Burden Down (2017), and the zine Fag School; frontman for the punk band The Younger Lovers; and founder of the Brontez Purnell Dance Company.
-He is a recipient of the 2022 Lambda Literary Award for Gay Fiction for his novel 100 Boy Friends.
+Brontez Purnell (born July 2, 1982) is an American writer, musician, dancer, and director based out of Oakland, California.
+He is the author of several award-winning books, including Since I Laid My Burden Down (2017), 100 Boyfriends (2022), which won a Lambda Literary Award for Gay Fiction, and the punk zine Fag School.
+Purnell is the frontman for the punk band The Younger Lovers and is the founder of the Brontez Purnell Dance Company.

-Biography
+Early life and education

+Purnell grew up in Triana, Alabama.
+His great-grandfather, "Hard Rock" Charlie Malone, an accomplished bottleneck guitarist who played the Chitlin' Circuit from Chattanooga to Chicago in the 1930s, was the father of the musician J.J.
+Malone.
+Purnell created his first zine, Schlepp Fanzine, at the age of 14.